 "I watch movies.
 They tell me everything I need to know."

-"Oh Abed," Annie frowns, patting his shoulder softly.
+"Oh."
+Annie frowns, patting his shoulder softly.
 "That's kind of sad."

 "I don't have plans with Britta."

-"No, I didn't mean…" she sighs, "I'm asking if you'd like to come away, silly."
+"No, I didn't mean…" She sighs, pauses for a second and reapplies a tight smile.
+"I'm asking if you'd like to come away, silly."

 This happens a lot.

-Annie flushes lightly and shrugs as flippantly as possible.
 "I've not listed things on a scale of importance, Abed.
 It's just random things I'd like to do.
 So I want to have a summer romance with a sexy European man.
 Who doesn't?"